 Howard Wells OBE – appointed 2016

 Howard was the first chief executive of UK Sport and spent 15 years in Hong Kong up to 1996.
 As a former senior coach of the FA, Howard also played and coached at Wycombe Wanderers FC.
 He has been a Member of the Saudi-British MoU Group on sports development since 1996.
-He is currently a FIFA match commissioner.
-Most recently between 2005 and 2008 he was CEO of the Irish FA, when he was also a member of the International Football Association board.
+Between 2008 and 2014 Howard was a Match Commissioner of FIFA.

 Howard is also a visiting lecturer at Bucks New University and a consultant to the Buckinghamshire Learning Trust.